 Instructions

 Prep ahead.
-Slice the onions and peppers, mince the garlic, and prep the seafood.
+Slice the onions and peppers, chop tomatoes (and remove seeds), mince the garlic, and prep the seafood.
 If buying frozen seafood, make sure they are thawed.
-I usually purchase shrimp that is peeled and deveined so I only need to remove the tail.
+I usually purchase shrimp that is peeled and deveined to make it easier to prep.

 Light grill.
 Heat an outdoor grill to about 400 degrees.
-If cooking inside, just use a large stock pan and heat over medium-high heat..
+If cooking inside, just use a large stock pan and heat over medium-high heat.
+Bring all of your ingredients outside by the grill (if making outside).
+Yes, it’s a little bit of a pain – but worth it!

 Cook veggies.
 When the paella pan is hot, add the olive oil, onions, and bell peppers.
-Season with salt and pepper, and close grill lid.
-Stir occasionally until veggies are slightly softened (opening and closing the lid).2 Tablespoons olive oil, 1 large onion, 1 medium red bell pepper, 1 medium green bell pepper, kosher salt and freshly ground black pepper
+Season with salt, pepper, paprika, and close grill lid.
+Stir occasionally until veggies are slightly softened (opening and closing the lid).1/4 cup olive oil, 1 medium onion, 1 medium red bell pepper (or any color), 1 medium green bell pepper, kosher salt and freshly ground black pepper, 1 teaspoon paprika

-Add rice, garlic, and saffron.
-After veggies are softened, add the paella rice, garlic, and saffron.
+Add rice, garlic, tomatoes, and saffron.
+After veggies are softened, add the paella rice, garlic, tomatoes, and saffron.
 Stir, and close the lid again.
-You are just browning the rice here and letting the saffron flavor absorb into the veggies.1 ½ cups paella rice, 3 cloves garlic, 1 teaspoon Spanish saffron
+You are just browning the rice here and letting the saffron flavor absorb into the veggies.1 ½ cups paella rice, 3 cloves garlic, 3 large Roma tomatoes, 1 teaspoon Spanish saffron

-Add tomatoes and broth.
-Next, add the Rotel and tomato paste.
-Mix well and then slowly add chicken broth as it absorbs into the rice.
-Cover the pan with aluminum foil and close lid.
-Let the mixture cook until the liquids are almost fully absorbed into the rice and the bottom of the paella starts to develop a dark crust, about 20-25 minutes or so.10 oz.
-Rotel, 3 Tablespoons tomato paste, 6 cups lower-sodium chicken broth
+Add tomato paste and broth.
+Next, add the tomato paste, Rotel, and five cups of broth.
+Mix well and close lid.
+Reduce heat to 325 degrees.
+Let the mixture cook undisturbed until the liquids are almost fully absorbed into the rice and the bottom of the paella starts to develop a dark crust, about 20-25 minutes or so.
+(Time will vary!)2 Tablespoons tomato paste, 10 oz.
+Rotel, 5-6 cups lower-sodium chicken broth

 Serve.
-Serve Spanish seafood paella immediately with some freshly ground black pepper and lemon slices.
+Serve Spanish seafood paella with some freshly ground black pepper and lemon slices.

 Video